Covering by planks and avoiding zeros of polynomials: Proof of the real spherical case

 \begin{proof} We switch to the polar coordinate on the circle and consider $P$ as a trigonometric polynomial of degree $n$.
+From here on $P(t)$ is a trigonometric polynomial in $t\in\mathbb R$ with period $2\pi$ and degree $n$.

 Any such polynomial has at most $2n$ zeros (counted with multiplicities) over its period $2\pi$, or is identically zero.
 This is true since the zeros are the intersections of the zero set of $P$ with the circle $S^1$ (curve of degree $2$).

 After a suitable shift, we assume that $P$ has maximal absolute value $M$ at the origin.
 Consider the trigonometric polynomial of degree at most $n$

 Choosing the sign $\pm$ appropriately we assume that $Q$ has zeros of multiplicity $2$ at the points $2\pi k$, $k\in\mathbb Z$.
 Apart from this, for $m=1,\ldots, 2n-1$, either the expression